-This Italian pasta salad combines summer’s favorite vegetables with chopped salami, black olives, rotini noodles and tangy Italian dressing.
+This pasta salad with peppers and Italian Dressing combines summer’s favorite fresh vegetables including cucumbers and tomatoes with chopped salami, black olives, and rotini noodles.

 How long can you keep Italian pasta salad in the fridge?

 - Pasta.
-The traditional style of noodle is the rotini or corkscrew shaped pasta, but any kind will do such as macaroni noodles, or Campanelle pasta.
+The traditional style of noodle is rotini or corkscrew shaped pasta.
+But any kind will do, such as macaroni noodles, penne pasta and Campanelle pasta.

 - Black olives.
-I love the briny taste of black olives but green would work just as well.
+I love the briny taste of black kalamata olives yet green olives would work just as well.
 Sliced or whole pitted are fine for this recipe.

 - Sweet bell pepper.
-Any kind of sweet bell pepper can be added to this pasta salad, just stick with red, yellow or orange for the sweetest flavor.
+Any kind of sweet bell pepper can certainly be added to this pasta salad, just stick with yellow, orange or red peppers for the sweetest flavor.

 - Parmesan cheese.
 I am partial and stay away from the stuff in the green container.
 I prefer freshly shaved Parmesan cheese from the deli counter.
 Look there for the good stuff.

 - Red onion.
-I typically prefer a sweet Vidalia onion but for this recipe you want the stronger flavor.
-Use your best judgement and add as much or little to give a punch of flavor without being to strong.
+I typically prefer a sweet Vidalia onion yet for this recipe you want the stronger flavor.
+But use your best judgement and add as much or little to give a punch of flavor without being to strong.

-- Tomatoes.
-Stick to the grape variety.
-They are easier to slice and don’t create too much juice in the bottle of the bowl.
+- Sweet tomatoes.
+Stick to the cherry tomatoes or the grape variety because they are easier to slice and don’t create too much juice in the bottle of the bowl.

 - Basil.
 I grow fresh basil in my garden.
-There is nothing like freshly grown basil for maximum flavor.
+There is nothing like fresh herbs maximum flavor.

-- Italian dressing.
-Make your own or grab a bottle of your favorite from the grocery store.
-Add a little and add more if needed.
+- Homemade Italian dressing.
+Make your own or instead grab a bottle of your favorite from the grocery store.
+Add additional dressing if needed.
 No one likes pasta salad swimming in dressing.
-This Italian dressing recipe can be stored in the fridge for over a week.
+This Italian dressing recipe can be stored in an airtight container in the fridge for over a week.

 - 1 pound box of rotini noodles